How To Become a Licensed Real Estate Agent in New York

 Many of the highest-grossing rookie agents succeeded because they came into the industry with a huge Rolodex or were already community fixtures.

-It's as simple as attending community events, getting to know your neighbors, volunteering, joining your kid's school PTA board, or joining a meetup group.
+The best agents never stop expanding their network.
+You do not have to attend sales seminars or networking events to do that.
+It's as simple as attending community events, getting to know your neighbors, volunteering, joining ykid'sid's school PTA board, or joining a meetup group.

 Keep Both the Seller and Buyer Talking